caliancodess20/budget-planner/README.md

 ```

-The same arraylist is used for viewing, searching, deleting and calculating all transactions.
-Additionally, the use of `ArrayList` ensures that all expense and income transactions can be conveniently stored within the same data structure.
+This same list is used when viewing, searching, deleting or calculating transactions.

+Using `ArrayList<Transaction>` allows both `Income` and `Expense` objects to be stored in the collection.

+---

 ### Inheritance

-The concept of inheritance is demonstrated by the relationship between `Transaction` and other transaction classes.
-This is achieved by enabling `Income` and `Expense` to extend `Transaction`, as illustrated by the following code segment.
+Inheritance is used to build a hierarchy between the `Transaction` class and its specialized versions.

+The `Income` class extends `Transaction`:

 ```java